secretGeek/clowncar/README.md

  * `~~>` is used for a file that was generated
  * `++>` is used for a file that was copied to the output path.
 All files are copied except a few types: `.md`, `.html`, `.clowntent`, `.pre`, `.ok`, `.ps1`.
  * `XX>` is used for a file that is skipped -- it is not copied to the output path.
-In addition to the types listed above, the `.git` folder is also ignored.
-(Consider: node_modules folder should be ignored too.)
+In addition to the types listed above, clowncar skips any content nested under a ".git", ".hg", "node_modules", or "_book" folder.

 (Note that copying of files will only happen if an "output path" (`--output`, `-o`) is specified.)